Nebuliser Machines

 What are the different types of nebuliser?

-There are several different types of nebuliser system.
+There are several different types and these are detailed below.

-These types of nebulisers use a compressor to create a flow of air through the nebuliser and past the medicine, converting into tiny particles that create a mist.
+This type uses a compressor to create a flow of air through the device and past the medicine, converting into tiny particles that create a mist.

 Jet Nebulisers often have more than one attachment available, allowing them to create different sizes of particles.
 This means they are compatible with almost commonly prescribed medications, making them a highly versatile choice.

 They are also the most affordable option.
-Our most popular Jet Nebuliser currently is the Neb Pro 2-in-1 Professional Compressor Nebuliser.
+Our most popular of this type is the Neb Pro 2-in-1 Professional Compressor Nebuliser.

 Mesh nebulisers are driven by a piezo-element and use ultrasonic frequencies to vibrate the mesh.
 The mesh vibrates and pulls the liquid through it, converting it into a mist in the process.

-Because the mesh is a fixed size they are only suitable for certain medicines, such as Salbutamol.
-The mesh is too fine for steroids, enzymes or antibiotics to be used.
+Because the mesh is a fixed size, they are only suitable for certain medicines.
+The mesh is too fine for steroids, enzymes, or antibiotics to be used.

-However because the mesh method is so small, light and energy-efficient, this type of nebuliser is usually handheld and battery-powered.
+However, because the mesh method is so small, light and energy-efficient, this type is usually handheld and battery-powered.
 This allows for it to be used almost anywhere.

 Ultrasonic Nebuliser

-Similar to the Mesh Nebulisers, they cannot be used for all medications.
-They are unsuitable for thicker medicines, such as antibiotics or steroids.
+Similar to the Mesh Nebulisers, they cannot be used for all medications and are unsuitable for thicker medicines, such as antibiotics or steroids.

 They also leave a higher amount of residual medicine, meaning that less reaches your airway and simply goes to waste.

 These limitations mean they are far less frequently used than either of the other options.
-We do not currently offer any Ultrasonic Nebulisers for these reasons.
+We do not currently offer any Ultrasonic devices for these reasons.

 Using a nebuliser at home

-You should only use a nebuliser at home if all of the following apply:
+You should only use a device at home if all of the following apply:

 - The User (and carer) are trained to use it

-- The user (and carer) understand the risk of infection and know how to clean and dry the nebuliser parts thoroughly to avoid infection.
+- The user (and carer) understand the risk of infection and know how to clean and dry all the parts thoroughly to avoid infection.

 You should only use the medication that has been prescribed for it.

-It is essential that nebulisers are operated in a well-ventilated room, with a window open and good airflow.
-Some medications will require
+It is essential that these devices are operated in a well-ventilated room, with a window open and good airflow.

 Why use a nebuliser instead of an inhaler?

-An inhaler is a good way of getting regular small does of reliever medications and when used with a spacer, are a 1/3 more effective at delivering the medication into the airway.
-Nebulisers can provide a much higher dose of medication and are more effective than an inhaler to do this.
-Examples of when a nebuliser is necessary may include:
+An inhaler is a good way of getting regular small doses of reliever medications.
+When used with a spacer, they are 1/3 more effective at delivering the medication into the airway.
+Nebulisers can provide a much higher dose of medication and are more effective than an inhaler to do.
+Examples of this may include:

-- at home if your condition is very severe, and you are unable to use an inhaler or inhalers are not as effective as nebulised medicine.
+- At home, if your condition is very severe and you cannot use an inhaler, inhalers are not as effective as nebulised medicine.

-- for lung conditions, especially for people living with COPD and asthma, using a handheld Inhaler is easier and just as effective, especially if used with a spacer, but if you live with certain lung conditions, like cystic fibrosis or bronchiectasis, your healthcare professional may arrange for you to use a nebuliser at home.
+- For lung conditions, especially for people living with COPD and asthma, using a handheld Inhaler is easier and just as effective, especially if used with a spacer.
+Still, if you live with certain lung conditions, like cystic fibrosis or bronchiectasis, your healthcare professional may arrange for you to use a nebuliser at home.

 Nebulisers FAQs

 Nebulisers are good for infants, small children and adults who require reliever medications and regular preventative, prescribed antibiotics.
-Nebulisers are also good for people who suffer from lung conditions like:
+They are also good for people who suffer from lung conditions like:

 - Asthma